Slowika/Slowika.github.io/_pages/about.md

 <span style="color:green;font-size:20px"> **My PhD topic: Understanding and improving out-of-distribution generalisation in machine learning.
 I use inductive biases to devise models for multi-agent communication, visual reasoning and causal discovery.**</span> <a href="https://twitter.com/slowiika?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-screen-name="false" data-show-count="false">Follow @slowiika</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Apart from research, I teach programming and applied machine learning at [Cambridge Spark](https://cambridgespark.com/).
+Apart from research, I teach maths, programming and applied machine learning at [Cambridge Spark](https://cambridgespark.com/).
 I also do my best to contribute to the departmental activities as well as to the broad machine learning research community (most recently, as a reviewer for [AISTATS 2021](http://aistats.org/aistats2021/), [ICLR 2021](https://iclr.cc/Conferences/2021/Dates), [ICML 2020](https://icml.cc), [EMNLP 2020](https://2020.emnlp.org/) and [NeurIPS 2020](https://nips.cc/Conferences/2020/)).

 I hold an MSc with Distinction in Operational Research with Data Science from the University of Edinburgh (a joint programme between School of Mathematics and School of Informatics).
 In my [MSc thesis](https://www.dropbox.com/s/gvxaaxrqvkjr2np/thesis.pdf?dl=0) I proposed a new approach to relational reasoning with convolutional neural networks.
 I also hold a BSc degree in Computer Science from the Jagiellonian University.
 In my BSc thesis I investigated probability distributions defining random projections in extreme learning machines under supervision of [Wojciech Czarnecki](http://wojciechczarnecki.com).